-Reining in the Size of Government: We now own a historic national debt exceeding $32.5 trillion.
+Reining in the Size of Government: We now own a historic national debt exceeding $33.7 trillion.
 At a minimum, Congress should reduce and return spending to FY22 levels.
 Reaching this goal requires $131 billion in real spending cuts—not shell games using rescissions.
-The COVID-19 pandemic is over—COVID spending levels should end too.
+The Covid-19 pandemic is over—Covid spending levels should end too.

 Reining in the Scope of Government: Republicans must push back against the Biden administration’s radical agenda through government funding.
 Examples include: dismantling DEI offices, trainings, and programs; restricting partnerships and agreements with China and affiliated entities; protecting against religious discrimination; defunding and overturning policies that enable the illegal immigration crisis; restricting funds for misnamed and destructive “gender affirming care”; reducing burdensome, misguided climate regulations; eliminating funds for the World Health Organization.